Dwaynekj/xdiffusion/README.md

 ### Training Datasets

+In this repository, we will be working with the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset because it is simple and can be trained in real time with minimal GPU power and memory.
+The main difference between MNIST and other datasets is the single channel of the imagery, versus 3 channels in most other datasets.
+We will make sure that the models we build can easily accomodate 1- or 3-channel data, so that you can test the models we build on other datasets.

 ### Image Models
 The following is a list of the supported image models, their current results, and a link to their configuration files and documentation.